Future User

-Future User are an American rock band from Los Angeles, California, formed in 2013, consisting of bass guitarist Tim Commerford (formerly of Rage Against the Machine and Audioslave), multi-instrumentalist Jordan Tarlow and drummer Jon Knox.
+Future User are an American rock band from Los Angeles, California, formed in 2013, consisting of bassist/vocalist Tim Commerford (Rage Against the Machine/Audioslave), drummer Jon Knox (White Heart/Full on the Mouth/Adam Again), and keyboardist/programmer Jordan Tarlow (The Fuzztones).
 They describe their music as "Progtronic", combining electronic music with progressive rock.
 They have released one album, SteroidsOrHeroin, in 2015.

 Background

 Tim Commerford formed Future User along with Jordan Tarlow, a multi-instrumentalist who plays keyboards and does the programming of the music.
 The tandem teamed up with Commerford's lifelong friend, session drummer Jon Knox and Rage Against the Machine/Audioslave producer Brendan O'Brien who played guitars on the album.

 On September 1, 2014, the band released their first video "Clockwork" where Commerford, disguised as the persona 'S.W.I.M.' subjects former tennis star John McEnroe to waterboarding.
 Comic book writer, editor and publisher Stan Lee makes a brief cameo in their second video, "Supernatural".
 "Mountain Lion" features cyclist Lance Armstrong as well as a voice message from Armstrong challenging Commerford to a personal cycling contest.
 Commerford also performs a blood transfusion and injects a PED in the video.
 When he reveals himself in the final part of the video, he lights himself on fire.